 Performance Management System is popularly called PMS.
-It refers to processes and tools used by organizations to measure, evaluate, and improve the performance of their employees.
-The primary goal of a PMS is to align individual employee goals with the overall objectives of the organization.
+It refers to processes and tools used by organisations to measure, evaluate, and improve the performance of their employees.
+The primary goal of a PMS is to align individual employee goals with the overall objectives of the organisation.

 A robust Performance Management System enhances employee engagement, improves productivity, identifies skill gaps, and fosters a culture of continuous learning and development.